Carrie Etter

 Carrie Etter (born 1969) is an American-born poet, prose poet, critic, and academic.
-Her work explores the articulation of trauma and grief through formal innovation in poetry, the craft of poetry (particularly prose poetry and ecopoetry), 20th and 21st-century poetry criticism, and the contemporary short story.
-She is internationally published.
+Her work addresses themes of trauma and grief through formal innovation in poetry, the craft of poetry (particularly prose poetry and ecopoetry), 20th and 21st-century poetry criticism, and the contemporary short story.
+Her work has been published in the UK and internationally.

 Biography

 Originally from Normal, Illinois, Etter moved to Southern California at the age of 19, and on to London in 2001.

 Etter holds a BA from the University of California, Los Angeles, and an MFA, MA and PhD from the University of California, Irvine, gaining her doctorate in 2003 in English on mid-Victorian fiction and early British criminology.
 She was a visiting lecturer at the University of Hertfordshire for 2003–2004, teaching short-story writing and literature, and she was a Reader at Bath Spa University, where she taught between 2004 and 2022.
 She is currently guiding the new poetry provision in University of Bristol's Masters in Creative Writing.

-Etter's work has been widely published and reviewed internationally.
-In the UK, her poems have appeared on the Poetry Society website, in The New Statesman, Poetry Review, The Rialto and The Times Literary Supplement, while in the US her poems have appeared in The Iowa Review, The New Republic, Seneca Review, and many other journals.
+Etter's work has been published and reviewed abroad as well as in the UK.
+Her poems have appeared on the Poetry Society website, in The New Statesman, Poetry Review, The Rialto and The Times Literary Supplement, while in the US her poems have appeared in The Iowa Review, The New Republic, and Seneca Review.
 She is also an essayist and a critic.
-Her reviews of contemporary poetry have appeared in The Independent, The Guardian, and The Times Literary Supplement, among others.
+Her reviews of contemporary poetry have appeared in The Independent, The Guardian, and The Times Literary Supplement.
 Etter has published essays on Peter Reading, W. B. Yeats, and Sherman Alexie.
-Her published poetry collections have appeared with Seren Books and Shearsman Books.
+Her poetry collections have been published by Seren Books and Shearsman Books.

 In 2025, Etter launched her own press, Fox and Star Books, aimed at publishing underrepresented poets.